How to Claim PCP Commission Back in 2026

 The honest answer: it depends on your specific agreement.

-Johnson-aligned cases — approximately 90,000 agreements involving very high commission (at least 50% of the total cost of credit AND at least 22.5% of the loan amount) combined with an undisclosed DCA or contractual tie — will receive a full refund of all commission paid, plus interest.
+Johnson-aligned cases, approximately 90,000 agreements involving very high commission (at least 50% of the total cost of credit AND at least 22.5% of the loan amount) combined with an undisclosed DCA or contractual tie, will receive a full refund of all commission paid, plus interest.

-All other eligible cases receive the "hybrid remedy": the average of your estimated financial loss and the commission that was paid, plus interest.
-The FCA's economic analysis estimates the average consumer overpaid by the equivalent of a 17% APR adjustment (for post-2014 agreements) or 21% (for pre-2014 agreements, reflecting greater harm in earlier years).
+All other eligible cases receive the hybrid remedy: the average of your estimated financial loss and the commission that was paid, plus interest.

 In approximately one in three cases, the compensation will be capped to ensure consumers are not put in a better position than they would have been if treated fairly.
 The cap is the lowest of: 90% of commission plus interest, the total cost of credit adjusted to the 5th percentile market rate, or the actual total cost of credit calculated on a simplified basis.

 If you had more than one finance agreement in the qualifying period, each is assessed and compensated separately.
-Three PCP deals means three potential payouts.

 What to do next

+The PCP and motor finance flow on EvenStance is completely free across all tiers.
 The scheme is live.
 The lenders are preparing.
 The sooner you complain, the sooner you are in the queue.
 Do not pay a CMC to do something you can do yourself in under an hour.

 Was this guide helpful?